 - 1. Log in locally or remotely to the SQL Server where the vault database is hosted. - 2.
 Insert the SolidWorks Enterprise PDM DVD. - On the SolidWorks Enterprise PDM installation screen, click Upgrade.
 A message states that an older version of the Enterprise PDM server software has been found and will be upgraded. - 4.
-Click OK. - 5.
-Follow the install wizard steps by clicking Next at each screen.
+Click OK.

 Screen Action Setup Type Select Server Installation and click Next.
 To upgrade multiple Enterprise PDM components on the same system, select Custom .
 Server Installation Select Database Server and click Next.
-SolidWorks Enterprise PDM 1.
-Do one of the following: Type the name of the SQL Server to host the file vault databases the database server will manage.
+SolidWorks Enterprise PDM Database Server SQL Login 1.
+Do one of the following: Database Server SQL LUGIII Type the name of the SQL Server to host the file vault databases the database server will manage.
 Click Browse to display a list of available SQL servers and instances on the network.
 Select the appropriate name and click OK .
 In the Login name field, type the name of an SQL user on the server who has read and write access (i.e., db_owner permission) to all Enterprise PDM databases hosted on the SQL Server (the file vault databases and ConisioMasterDb.)
 Use the sa login if unsure.
 In the Password field, type the SQL user's password.
 Click Next.
 The login information is verified.
 If it is incorrect, a warning is displayed.
 Ready to Install the Program Click Install.
 InstallShield Wizard Completed Click Finish .